IbrahimCelikel/best_countries_to_live/README.md

 # Project Description and Personal Preferences
 Provide candidate cities and countries to relocate.
-<br>Final decision will be given after researching candidate cities and countries in detail.
+<br>The Final decision will be given after researching candidate cities and countries in detail.
 <br>Social states, not low-tax, high-risk return countries.
 <br>High IQ average, excellent education system.
 <br>Strong institutions and other general things(democracy, media, etc.).
 <br>Suitable for working remotely and entrepreneurs.

 # Finding Data
-Required data was not ready in one place.
-Data is collected from various sources by copying and pasting to CSV files.
+Required data is collected from various sources by copying and pasting to CSV files(There was only one table on each website).
 Web scraping will be used later.

 # Preparing Data With MySQL
 Create a database.
 ```
-create database countryForFreelanceRemote
+CREATE DATABASE countryForFreelanceRemote
 ```

 <br>Imported csv files.

-<br> Create the main table.
+<br>Create the main table.
 ```
-create table countries (
+CREATE TABLE countries (
 	city varchar(255),
 	states varchar(255),
     country varchar(255),